4-oxoproline reductase

-Thus, the three substrates of this enzyme are 4-oxo-L-proline, NADH, and H^{+}, whereas its two products are cis-4-hydroxy-L-proline and NAD^{+}.
+The substrates of this enzyme are cis-4-hydroxyproline, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 4-oxo-L-proline and reduced NADH.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 4-hydroxy-L-proline:NAD^{+} oxidoreductase.
 This enzyme is also called hydroxy-L-proline oxidase.
 This enzyme was originally thought to participate in the metabolism of arginine and proline.
 However, recent data show that it is unlikely since neither 4-oxo-L-proline nor cis-4-hydroxy-L-proline are metabolites of these metabolic pathways.

 Gene

 The gene encoding 4-oxo-L-proline reductase was identified as 3-hydroxybutyrate dehydrogenase 2 (BDH2) by Sebastian Kwiatkowski and co-workers in 2022.
 The enzyme is a member of the Short-chain Dehydrogenases/Reductases (SDR) family of enzymes.